-On July 30, the government announced that an agreement with drugs companies GSK and Sanofi Pasteur will result in 60 million doses of their vaccine will be supplied to the UK.
+On July 30, the government announced that an agreement with drugs companies GSK and Sanofi Pasteur will result in 60 million doses of their vaccine being supplied to the UK.

 What Is The UK's Strategy For Track & Trace?

 One way the government has been seeking to measure and control the spread of infections is through an NHS track and trace app.
 After issues with an initial Android app, the government has opted to go with a test and trace app created by Apple and Google that will work on both Android and Apple devices.
 The companies are working on the software for the app which will log phones that come into close contact, allow people to fill in symptoms and positive diagnoses, and alert anyone who has been in close proximity to them.
-While this isn’t available yet, an Exposure Notification API was added in recent uploads to phone systems, but users have to make the explicit decision to turn it on.
-And when the app is ready, the NHS assure members of the public that it will be "entirely voluntary and people have the choice of whether or not to download the app."
+An Exposure Notification API was added in recent updates to phone systems, but users have to make the explicit decision to turn it on.
+When the app is ready, the NHS assure members of the public that it will be "entirely voluntary and people have the choice of whether or not to download the app."